vacp2p/roadmap/content/dst/codex/codex-comparison.md

 * Automated systems for running a matrix of tests and measuring them.

 This will build on prior work by DST that benefits from this work as well (ArgoCD work).

+### How Fast Is Codex?

+* fully qualified name: <vac:dst:codex:codex-scaling:how-fast-is-codex>
+* owner: Wings
+* status: 0%
+* start-date: 2024/10/18
+* end-date: 2024/10/25

+#### Description

+Related to Codex Comparison,
+we simply want to find out fast Codex is, at various things under different kinds of stress and load.

+We will use the Base Capacity.

+We will test and compare the following:

+* Upload speed (1 client)
+* Download speed
+* Time to first byte
+* Time to 50%
+* Time to 90%
+* Time to 100

+We would also like to collect all data from the items in this matrix:

+**Benchmark conditions**:
+  * total size: 2, 8, 16, 32
+  * seeders: 1, 2, 4, 8, 16
+  * file size:
+      100
+     MB,
+      1
+     GB,
+      5
+     GB

+#### Deliverables

+- [ ] Reports from how each item in the matrix performed.
+- [ ] A general writeup

+### ArgoCD Or Similar

+* fully qualified name: `vac:dst:codex:codex-comparison:argocd-or-similar`
+* owner: Wings
+* status: 80%
+* start-date: 2024/10/04
+* end-date: 2024/12/31

+#### Description

+Get ArgoCD or a similar tool up and running.

+Use it to demonstrate deploying an nwaku simulation from a Git repo with a Helm chart or plain manifests in it.
+Use it to support Codex Comparison work.

+#### Deliverables

+* The demonstrated ability to run an nwaku simulation.
+* Deployed Codex comparison test harness.

+### Working Matrices

+* fully qualified name: <vac:dst:codex:codex-comparison:working-matrices>
+* owner: Wings
+* status: 0%
+* start-date: 2024/10/04
+* end-date: 2024/12/31

+#### Description

+Ensure that deployment matrices work once `ArgoCD Or Similar` is completed.

+Test some basic deployments and record findings.

+#### Deliverables

+* A report on the findings of the tests and the current state of the deployment matrices.
+* A deployment matrix tool or set of instructions/documentation.
+* Deployments tested and working with a 3x3 matrix of different configurations.
+* Used by us or Codex to test Codex and answer questions about it.